Logarithmic Donaldson-Thomas theory: Flavours of tropicalization

 \subsection{Cone complexes and their morphisms}

-We first recall the basic building blocks of toric geometry.
-A \textit{polyhedral cone with integral structure} $(\sigma,M)$ is a topological space $\sigma$ equipped with a finitely generated abelian group $M$ of continuous real-valued functions, such that the evaluation
+We start with the building blocks of toric geometry.
+A \textit{polyhedral cone with integral structure} $(\sigma,M)$ is a topological space $\sigma$ equipped with a finitely generated abelian group $M$ of continuous real-valued functions from $\sigma$ to $\mathbb R$, such that the evaluation

 is a homeomorphism onto a strongly convex polyhedral cone.
 If this cone is \textit{rational} with respect to the dual lattice of $M$, then we say that $(\sigma,M)$ is rational.
 We define the lattice of integral points of $\sigma$ by taking the preimage of the dual lattice of $M$ under the evaluation map.
 The set of elements of $M$ that are non-negative on $\sigma$ form a monoid $S_\sigma$ referred to as the \textit{dual monoid}.
 The cone $\sigma$ is recovered as the space of monoid homomorphisms $\Hom(S_\sigma,\RR_{\geq 0})$.